juchen/DemoPersistentAndroidApp/README.md

 # DemoPersistentAndroidApp

-Demo an architecture that can use static variables to keep the states of an APP instead of keeping things in the onSaveInstanceState() lifecycle callback.
+Demo a method that can use static variables to keep the states of an APP instead of keeping things in the onSaveInstanceState() lifecycle callback.